 The University is a tobacco free campus.
 The use of tobacco products including, but not limited to, cigarettes, cigars and pipe smoking and chewing tobacco is prohibited on the University property; electronic cigarettes (E-cigarettes) and similar products are also prohibited.
-The property includes all buildings, grounds and parking lots owned, leased or operated by the University or RMC.
+The property includes all buildings, grounds and parking lots owned, leased or operated by the University or Our Lady of the Lake.